Cmn frequently asked questions

 Does the tribal college have financial aid?

+Yes.
 All degree-seeking students enrolled at CMN are encouraged to fill out the Free Application for Federal Student Aid (FAFSA).
-The FAFSA is processed by OSUIT for dually-enrolled students.
-The College of the Muscogee Nation Scholarship and/or Tuition Waiver/Grant is processed by CMN.
 You can complete your FAFSA by going to the FAFSA website at www.fafsa.ed.gov .
-The priority filing deadline is March 1, and OSUIT’s school code is 003172.
+The priority filing deadline is March 1, and CMN’s school code is 042249.

 CMN Scholarship (for documented members of the Muscogee Creek Nation) and/or Tuition Waiver Applications (for American Indian students who are enrolled in Federally- recognized tribes) are available both online and in the CMN application packet.
 An application packet is given to prospective students when they meet with an advisor or representative of the College of the Muscogee Nation.